EHR Core Research: Building Capacity in STEM Education Research (ECR: BCSER)

 Standard NSF reporting requirements apply.

-NSF’s Directorate for Education and Human Resources (EHR) seeks to support STEM education research that advances progress toward the strategic goals of (a) the Directorate, with respect to STEM learning and learning environments, broadening participation in STEM, and STEM workforce development; and (b) the Foundation, as outlined in the NSF Strategic Plan, Building the Future: Investing in Discovery and Innovation - NSF Strategic Plan for Fiscal Years (FY) 2018 - 2022.
+NSF’s Directorate for STEM Education (EDU) seeks to support STEM education research that advances progress toward the strategic goals of (a) the Directorate, with respect to STEM learning and learning environments, broadening participation in STEM, and STEM workforce development; and (b) the Foundation, as outlined in the NSF Strategic Plan, Building the Future: Investing in Discovery and Innovation - NSF Strategic Plan for Fiscal Years (FY) 2018 - 2022.

-Insights from STEM education research inform the development of theories that explain phenomena of importance to the mission of NSF’s Directorate for Education and Human Resources (EHR).
+Insights from STEM education research inform the development of theories that explain phenomena of importance to the mission of NSF’s Directorate for STEM Education (EDU).
 Examples include theories to explain factors that impede or promote individuals’ learning in various contexts; factors that contribute to persistent underrepresentation of individuals from various groups in STEM courses of study and careers; and the skills, experiences, and affective characteristics that prepare individuals for the current and emerging STEM professional workforce.

 Through these initiatives, ECR: BCSER invests in existing STEM education research communities and also helps broaden the research foci and the pool of researchers with the skills, experiences, and expertise required to successfully conceptualize, design, and conduct studies that expand understandings critical to enhancing STEM learning, broadening participation in STEM fields, and developing the STEM professional workforce.